Home / Resume / Healthcare / CNA Resume

 Not mentioning attendance or reliability

-CNA turnover exceeds 50% in many facilities.
-If you have attendance awards, long tenure at a single employer, or rehire eligibility, include it.
+CNA turnover is high at many facilities.
+If you have attendance awards, long tenure, or rehire eligibility, include it.
 It tells the hiring manager you will actually show up.

 What to do if you have no professional experience